United States Army Recruiting and Retention College: Recruiter Live Fire Exercise (RLF)

 The Recruiting Live Fire Exercise (RLF) is a one-week capstone exercise conducted on the final week of each ARC and RSCC class that sends students to Army recruiting station throughout the United States to execute what they have learned through practical application in a real-world environment.
 The ARC and RSCC classes are combined, with RSCC students assigned five to eight ARC students each and given responsibility and task of managing the ARC students as if they were recruiters working at that local recruiting station, including area research, missioning, prospecting, lead generation, and processing.
 The RLF is managed by the RRC's Futures, Assessment, Integration, and Research Division (FAIR) with ARC and RSCC instructors supervising and evaluating the students throughout the week.
 Any real-world leads or applicants that students generate are handed over to the local recruiting station for further processing and enlistment.

-Advanced Courses
+Advanced courses

-Division 5 teaches six advanced recruiting and recruiting leadership courses to recruiting officers and NCOs:
+Division 5 teaches seven advanced recruiting and recruiting leadership courses: